Book 3, First Lines, Ghost Story, Sisters, Word Birds, Writing

 I still have no idea if this story is a flyer – I think it is but there are no guarantees.
 It’s well quirky & in places quite off the wall.
 Bits of it please me hugely – lots of it will need serious attention.

-Above all – I’m mad about my new sisters.
+Above all – I’m mad about my new characters.
 I love them, even though a good deal of the time they lead me a merry dance & it is like going the wrong way up (or down) an escalator.
 If I hang on to the invisible parachute though, I’m fine.

 As for my ghost, dear reader, I adore her.
 Would you like a little more?